grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 ### Unversioned projects:

 Include an `aliases` entry that refers to the initial published website directory.
-Adding an `aliases` entry makes it easier to move content around.
+Adding an `aliases` entry makes it safer to move content around as the redirect from old to new page location is already in place.
 Hugo doesn't create a redirect `.html` file when the directory is already populated with content.

 > **Note:** The published directory is dependent on which `content` subdirectory documentation is synced to in the website repository.